Martinho da Vila: Biography

 He soon became one of the most respected Brazilian artists as well as one of the major album sellers in Brazil.
 He was only the second samba recording artist to exceed the mark of one million copies sold with the CD Tá Delícia, Tá Gostoso released in 1995 (the first was Agepê, which in 1984 sold a million and a half copies with his Brazilian Mix album).

 At the closing ceremony of the 2016 Rio Olympics, Martinho performed onstage in the Maracanã Stadium, singing "Carinhoso" with his three daughters and one granddaughter.

 Awards

 Among the titles received are Carioca Citizen (for citizens of Rio de Janeiro), Citizen Benefactor of the state of Rio de Janeiro, Commander of the official degree in Republic and the Order of Cultural Merit, for his contribution to Brazilian culture.
 In his musical career, in 1991 Martinho won the Shell Award for Brazilian Popular Music.
 In 2014, he was nominated to the Latin Grammy for Best Samba / Pagode Album.
 In 2021, da Vila was one of the recipients of the Latin Grammy Lifetime Achievement Award, and his album Rio: Só Vendo a Vista was nominated in the same ceremony in the Best Samba/Pagode Album category.

+Her album Negra Ópera was chosen by the Associação Paulista de Críticos de Arte as one of the 50 best Brazilian albums of 2023.